(CVT): Johnson Fistel Investigates Proposed Sale of Cvent Holding Corp; Is $8.50 a Fair Price?

-/EIN News/ -- SAN DIEGO, April 11, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP has launched an investigation into whether the board members of Cvent Holding Corp.
-(NASDAQ: CVT) ("Cvent") breached their fiduciary duties in connection with the proposed sale of the Company to an affiliate of private equity funds managed by Blackstone ("Blackstone").
+SAN DIEGO, April 11, 2023 (GLOBE NEWSWIRE) -- Shareholder rights law firm Johnson Fistel, LLP has launched an investigation into whether the board members of Cvent Holding Corp.
+CVT ("Cvent") breached their fiduciary duties in connection with the proposed sale of the Company to an affiliate of private equity funds managed by Blackstone ("Blackstone").

 If you are a shareholder of Cvent and believe the proposed buyout price is too low or you're interested in learning more about the investigation, please contact lead analyst Jim Baker (jimb@johnsonfistel.com) at 619-814-4471.
 If emailing, please include a phone number.